 Only spaces having at least one of the labels in this comma separated list of space labels will be included in the search for unused attachments and attachment references.

 Spaces having one of the keys in this comma separated list of space keys will be excluded from the search for unused attachments and attachment references.

 Exclude spaces with these labels

 Spaces having at least one of the labels in this comma separated list of space labels will be excluded from the search for unused attachments and attachment references.

 Configuration settings in this subsection filter the output of the unused attachments search process.

 Checking this option causes the attachments from archived spaces to be ignored and not considered as unused, so they do not appear in the search results screen.

-Even when this option is checked, the content of the archived spaces is still processed during the search, to account for attachment references, although the attachments themselves would be ignored in the list of search results.
+Even when this option is checked, the content of the archived spaces is still processed in accordance with the Extent of the Search configuration, to account for attachment references, although the attachments themselves would be excluded from the search results list.

 This setting is for specifying a comma separated list of labels that would be used to mark spaces which contain attachments that should never be

 considered as unused.
 The attachments found in spaces having at least one of the specified labels are never placed in the list of unused attachments